Is Botox Right For Me and My Migraine?

-So, we wanted to drill down and get a few facts straight before you submit to those 31 (albeit tiny) injections every three months.
+So, we wanted to drill down and get a few facts straight before you submit to those injections.
 How does Botox work to prevent pain?
 Exactly how does it stack up against other migraine meds?
-And, since it's an extra added bonus -- will it do anything for the worry lines snaking across your forehead?
+And, since it's an extra added bonus, will it do anything for the worry lines snaking across your forehead?

-Read on for more insight into this migraine-mitigating injectible:
+Read on for more insight into this migraine-mitigating injectable:

 How did physicians find that Botox could assist your aging (and aching) head?